 Minor in Political Science — Students learn to analyze the varied applications of political authority in the United States and around the world.
-The focus is on government and world affairs.

 Minor in Latin American Studies — The Latin American studies minor is designed to internationalize a number of existing majors by introducing students to the history, culture, politics and economics of Latin America and the Caribbean from an interdisciplinary perspective.
 This program helps students prepare for careers in government, business, academia and non-governmental organizations, as well as for graduate school in multiple disciplines.

 Pre-Law Advising — The University has not established a specialized pre-law major, but encourages prospective law students to pursue a course of study that includes a wide variety of liberal arts classes.
 In addition to a political science or international studies bachelor's degree, students may also consider a major in criminology or history and/or a minor in law and justice.